 A supercomputing framework for solving PDEs by hybrid parallelism.

-SOLVCON: a multi-physics software framework for high-fidelity solutions of partial differential equations by hybrid parallelism.
+SOLVCON: a multi-physics software framework for high-fidelity solutions of partial differential equations (PDEs) by hybrid parallelism.

 Python is the primary programming language for constructing SOLVCON.
 Number-crunching is performed by high-speed subroutines written in C. By taking the mixed-language approach, PDE solvers can be rapidly developed and simultaneously utilize hundreds of nodes in a supercomputer by parallel computing.
-SOLVCON is multi-physics, and stocking numerical algorithms and physical models are ready to be used in the namespace solvcon.kerpak.
-See http://solvcon.net/ or contact the author Yung-Yu Chen for detail.
+SOLVCON is multi-physics, and stocking numerical algorithms and physical models are ready for use in the namespace solvcon.kerpak.

 SOLVCON is free software (for freedom, not price) and released under GPLv2.
 See http://www.gnu.org/licenses/gpl-2.0.html or COPYING for the complete license.
 SOLVCON is still in alpha and subjects to changes.
-No backward compatibility is guaranteed at current stage.
+No effort is made for backward compatibility at the current stage.

 - Automatic distributed-memory parallelization by domain decomposition.

-- Built-in writers to VTK legacy and XML formats.
+- Standalone writers to VTK legacy and XML file formats.

-For SOLVCON to be built and run, it requires the following packages: (i) Python 2.6, (ii) SCons, (iii) a C compiler, gcc or icc is OK, (iv) Numpy, and (v) METIS for graph partitioning (SOLVCON will download it for you on building).
-If you want to run the unit tests after building SOLVCON, you should also install Nose.
-It is recommended to run SOLVCON on 64-bits Linux for high-resolution simulations.
+For SOLVCON to be built and run, it requires the following packages: (i) Python 2.6, (ii) SCons, (iii) a C compiler, gcc or icc is OK, (iv) Numpy, (v) LAPACK, and (vi) METIS for graph partitioning (SOLVCON will download it for you on building).
+Optional dependencies include: (i) Nose for running unit tests, (ii) Epydoc for generating API documentation, and (iii) VTK for in situ visualization.
+64-bits Linux is recommended.
+For Debian or Ubuntu users, they can use the following command to install the dependencies:

 First, obtain the latest release from https://bitbucket.org/yungyuc/solvcon/downloads .
 Unpack the source tarball.
-Assume $SCSRC indicates the root directory of unpacked source tree.
+Let $SCSRC indicates the root directory of unpacked source tree.

 Get into the source tree and run SCons to build the binary codes: